 A picture says a thousand words.
 I was once in a small village in Thailand when that time of the month arrived unannounced and I was totally unprepared.

 I headed to a small local shop run by two women only to find there were no tampons on display.
 I took my phone out, Googled a picture of one, and showed it to them.
 The younger girl just said “ooooh!”, ran to the back of the shop, and came back with them.

 Download photos of basic items, as well as a few medicines.
 It also helps to make a list of things you might need in the local language, but actual pictures have never failed me.

 Culture shocks, lack of knowledge of the language, and the constant moving around can take a toll on you.
 It’s a completely normal part of traveling alone but you will get through it.

 Even if you are a free spirit, be aware of local customs.
 Don’t wear skimpy clothes in a Muslim country, do cover your body when you visit Buddhist temples in Thailand, don’t wear short skirts in African villages.
 The list goes on.

 When I ask for directions and someone asks me if I am alone, I always say a friend or my husband is waiting for me at the hotel.
 I also tend to tell strangers that I live there, so they don’t realize that I might be alone and have no idea where things are or who to ask for help if things go awry.

-23. Get a good and flexible travel insurance.
-I love World Nomads because it allows flexibility.
+I love Safety Wing because it allows flexibility.
 You can book your insurance from anywhere in the world with wifi and extend it online if needed.
-It will also cover you on more activities than most other travel insurances, so it’s always my go-to choice!
+It will also cover you on more activities than most other travel insurances do, so it’s always my go-to choice!
+Check them out here.